haunt98/qmk_keymaps/README.md

 > Powered by the powerful RP2040 MCU, allowing users to use more macros and
 > features from QMK.
 However, cannot be used with usb-c to usb-c cable

+There is a button below the board, press twice to enter boot mode.

 ### Flash